 How Our Program Works

 Students in ELCM's Credit-Bearing Internship Program are earning academic credits for their internship experience.
-This means that the student must complete some minimum requirements in order to earn those credits:
+Review these steps for information on the process to securing an internship for credits.
+Here is an overview of what some of the minimum requirements a student must complete in order to earn those credits:

 - All academic internships are completed for a minimum of 3 credits on campus or off-campus